bahanonu/ciatah/docs/docs/pipeline_detailed.md

 ## Preprocessing calcium imaging movies with `modelPreprocessMovie`

-After users instantiate an object of the `calciumImagingAnalysis` class and enter a folder, they can start preprocessing of their calcium imaging data with `modelPreprocessMovie`.
+After users instantiate an object of the `{{ site.name }}` class and enter a folder, they can start preprocessing of their calcium imaging data with `modelPreprocessMovie`.

 - See below for a series of windows to get started, the options for motion correction, cropping unneeded regions, Δ_F/F_, and temporal downsampling were selected for use in the study associated with this repository.
 - If users have not specified the path to Miji, a window appears asking them to select the path to Miji's `scripts` folder.